dnal01/my-shop-application/documents/TECH_SPEC_MVP_v1.md

 - employee_id: MEDIUMINT, NOT NULL
 - total_price: MEDIUMINT, NOT NULL
 - payment_status_id: SMALLINT, NOT NULL
+Money will be withdrawn from an acount if refunded, partly.
 - return_status_id: SMALLINT, NOT NULL
 - order_status_id: SMALLINT, NOT NULL